Monotonic Alpha-divergence Minimisation for Variational Inference: Related Work

-To remedy this problem, \cite{daudel2020infinitedimensional} proposed a fully-adaptive algorithm that alternates between an Exploitation step optimising the mixture weights according to \eqref{eq:PDmixtureSpecial} and an Exploration step acting on the mixture components parameters.
-However, they did not provide choices of Exploration steps that optimise the mixture components parameters and therefore, there is no theoretical guarantees for their complete Exploitation-Exploration algorithm.

-A strong improvement of our approach is then that we provide updates for $(\lbd{n}, \Theta_n)_{n \geq 1}$ that systematically decrease $\Psif$ at each step, with the particularity that our mixture weights updates relate to the framework of \cite{daudel2020infinitedimensional}.
+A strong improvement of our approach is then that we provide theoretically-sound updates for $(\lbd{n}, \Theta_n)_{n \geq 1}$, with the particularity that our mixture weights updates relate to the framework of \cite{daudel2020infinitedimensional}.
 In that sense, our approach supplements the work done in \cite{daudel2020infinitedimensional} (albeit by an entirely different proof technique).
 Furthermore, we do not need to alternate between mixture weights and mixture components parameters updates in our algorithms, as both can be carried out simultaneously (as done in Algorithms \ref{algo:GGEMalpha} and \ref{algo:GGEMalphaGD}).
 In practice, this will permit us to reduce the computational cost (as the samples will be shared throughout the mixture weights and the mixture components parameters approximated updates, see \Cref{sec:practicalities}).

 \item \textit{A gradient-based mixture weights update.} \cite{daudel2020infinitedimensional} establishes that the Power Descent belongs to a family of gradient-based algorithms which includes the Entropic Mirror Descent algorithm, a typical optimisation algorithm for optimisation under simplex constraints, as a special case.
 Viewed from this angle, the parameter $\eta$ in \eqref{eq:PDmixtureSpecial} can be understood as a learning rate with $\bmuf[\mu_n]$ playing the role of the gradient of $\Psif$.
 Connecting the Power Descent to our framework thus sheds light on the gradient-based nature of the mixture weights update \eqref{eq:aPMC:updateOne} from \Cref{thm:WeightsMixture} and provides a better understanding of the role of the parameter $\eta_n$ appearing in this update.
-This aspect will notably come in handy when interpreting our numerical experiments in \Cref{subsec:Exp}.
+This aspect will be helpful to interpret our numerical experiments in \Cref{subsec:Exp}.

 \end{itemize} }